carter-thaxton/jquery.datetime/README.md

       });
     </script>

-This will set the text of these elements to something human-readable, and will even continuously update the strings once a minute, so they remain accurate on a page that's open for a long time.
+This will set the text of these elements to something human-readable.
+You may wish to update these every minute, so they remain accurate on a page that's open for a long time.

 Business Date